junxit/us-congress-bills-112/metadata.md

 - 2011-09-14 — On passage Passed by recorded vote: 232 - 186, 2 Present (Roll no. 706). (text: CR H6156)
 - 2011-09-14 — Passed/agreed to in House: On passage Passed by recorded vote: 232 - 186, 2 Present (Roll no. 706).(text: CR H6156)
 - 2011-09-14 — The previous question was ordered pursuant to the statute. (consideration: CR H6167)
+- 2011-09-15 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 168 pursuant to Public Law 112-25, Section 301(a)(2).